TrainWeb.org Facebook Page

 Map: Ba 40 K 8, Ho 13 B 13 Topographic Maps

 Easily heard from the path was the crash of water over Bloede Dam.
 Bloede is pronounced "Bler-dah" according to a friend of the family of Victor Bloede, founder of Patapsco water and power companies.
 The dam officially opened November 28, 1907, the date upon which its internal generators began cranking out electricity for the area, enough that during 1913 the Baltimore Gas & Electric (BGE) Co. acquired it.
 According to BGE, the dam's construction was unique in that it was hollow with the water wheels and generators housed inside.
-The dam was upgraded in the 1990s to add fish ramps; I am not sure when it stopped generating power.
+The dam was upgraded with fish ramps in the 1990s; I am not sure when it stopped generating power.
 The concrete pipe on the right is a storm or sanitary sewer.
 Bonus points if you spotted the turtle lounging on the rock.

-This dam was removed during 2018, see: Bloede Dam removal.
+This dam was removed during 2018, see Bloede Dam removal.
 With the push to "go green" that effort might have been better spent restoring the dam's capability to generate hydroelectric power.
-With Daniels Dam and McKeldin Falls unlikely to be removed, removing Bloede's accomplished little.
+The popular McKeldin Falls upstream is unlikely to be removed, so removing Bloede Dam accomplished little.
+The invasive snakehead fish has now reached upstream, however.

 Courtesy JD Hiteshew below are other views dating from 1973 (the spring after Agnes floods, note the scoured valley and remains of River Road on left), plus two from 1975 (more flooding, probably due to the remains of Hurricane Eloise in late September that year):